YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 - Consider whether a different database access method and journaling strategy could improve throughput while satisfying your operational needs.

-- For application configurations with large numbers of concurrent processes and/or large process memory footprints, consider placing object code in shared libraries on GT.M editions that support it.
+- For application configurations with large numbers of concurrent processes and/or large process memory footprints, consider placing object code in shared libraries on YottaDB editions that support it.
 This may free system memory which the OS can use for its file system cache, or which you can use to increase the number of global buffers.

 .. note::
     Do not apply IO reduction strategies all at once.
 Try them one at a time and always verify/measure the results of each strategy.